 - If for display, make sure to dust it every month, and oil every six months

-Question #2 What to do with lacquered bowls?
-We actually make two types of lacquered bowls, the first is lacquered on the outside and oiled on the inside, for these bowls, use the same care as you would an oiled bowl.
+What to do with lacquered bowls?
+We actually make two types of lacquered bowls.
+The first is lacquered on the outside and oiled on the inside, and for these bowls, use the same care as you would an oiled bowl.
 Here are a few tips for bowls we have lacquered on the inside and out.

 - If fully lacquered, DO NOT use the bowl to eat out of, as the lacquer is NOT food safe.

-Question #3 What to do with Steins/Tumblers?
-Our Steins, and Tumblers are a new and exciting field for us to explore, while we do here are some tips to keep yours in top shape!
+What to do with Steins and Tumblers?
+Our Steins and Tumblers are a new and exciting field for us to explore.
+Here are some tips to keep yours in top shape!

-- While these steins and tumblers are lacquered on the outside, they have a food safe epoxy on the inside, making them very low maintenance and still safe to drink out of.
+- The Steins and Tumblers have a food-safe epoxy on the inside and outside, making them very low maintenance and still safe to drink out of.

-- The epoxy we use is safe whether you put warm or cold liquids in it, so you can drink your coffee, and your tea!
+- The epoxy we use is safe whether you put warm or cold liquids in it, so you can use it for your coffee, and your tea!

-Question #4 What wood?
-We get this question a lot, and the answer is Birch, every bowl we make, and many of the other wooden products we carry are made out of Paper Birch, which is an Alaskan hardwood.
-Occasionally we also use Birch Burls which are a growth, but come from the same type of tree.
+What wood?
+We get this question a lot, and the answer is Alaskan-grown Paper Birch; every bowl we make, and many of the other wooden products we carry are made out of Paper Birch, which is an Alaskan hardwood.